The Uninvited (2009 film): Development

 In 2002, producers Walter F. Parkes and Laurie MacDonald produced the hit horror film The Ring, a remake of the Japanese film Ring.
 They subsequently produced the film's successful sequel The Ring Two in 2005.
 Since first starting this new cycle of Asian horror film adaptations, Parkes and MacDonald searched for a project they felt was as ingeniously conceived and executed as The Ring and finally found it when producer Roy Lee brought the Korean film A Tale of Two Sisters to their attention.

-When A Tale of Two Sisters played in US theatres, directors Tom and Charlie Guard acquired the English language remake rights.
+When A Tale of Two Sisters played in American theatres, directors Tom and Charlie Guard acquired the English language remake rights.
 The Guard Brothers had previously directed commercials and short films and wanted to expand into feature films.

-In June 2006, DreamWorks announced that a deal had been set up for the US version of A Tale of Two Sisters.
+In June 2006, DreamWorks announced that a deal had been set up for the American version of A Tale of Two Sisters.
 The new film was a presentation of DreamWorks and Cold Spring Pictures (Disturbia) and was produced by Parkes, MacDonald and Lee.
 The screenplay was written by Craig Rosenberg (After the Sunset, Lost), Doug Miro and Carlo Bernard (The Great Raid).

 In early 2008, the film, whose working title had been A Tale of Two Sisters, was renamed to The Uninvited.

 The film was released in North American theatres on 30 January 2009.